sebastienros/fluid/README.md

 ## Basic Overview

 Fluild is an open-source .NET template engine that is as close as possible to the [Liquid template language](https://shopify.github.io/liquid/).
 If a **secure** template language that is also **very accessible** for non-programmer audiences.
+It also contains an ASP.NET Core MVC View Engine.

 Fluid is different from other .NET implementations by not relying on code compilation but instead interpreting the templates.